Austro-Turkish War (1788–1791): Outcomes

 The wars of the 16th, 17th, and 18th centuries instilled in the Serbian consciousness the deep-seated expectation that only Austria could lend a helping hand [i.e., in liberating Serbia from the Ottomans].
 This faith was largely shaken after Kočina Krajina and the last Austro-Turkish War (1788–1791), when it became clear that despite the Serbs' merits and heavy casualties in the fight against the Turks, the emperor abandoned them and made peace with the sultan.
 Since then, Russia superseded Austria in the Serbs' plans to restore their state.

 For discussion of the fate of Serbia during the war, see Habsburg-occupied Serbia (1788–1791).

+This treaty ended the Ottoman–Habsburg wars.
+In later years, the three countries involved participated in different military alignments.
+Russia continued to fight periodically against the Ottomans during the 19th and 20th centuries (see Russian-led wars against the Ottomans), but Austria did not participate in these conflicts.
+During the long period of the Napoleonic wars, which broke out soon after this war, Russia and Austria were generally allies aligned against France.
+During the Second Ottoman–Egyptian War, Austria, along with Britain, saved its old rival from early collapse against Muhammad Ali of Egypt's Egypt.
+Lastly, the Ottoman and Austro-Hungarian empires fought as allies in the First World War, with Russia as a primary opponent; the Ottomans sent troops to Galicia and the Austro-Hungarians to Gaza; with the end of the war both empires came to an end.

 The home front in Austria

 The war had serious negative effects on the economy of Austria, and derailed progress in creating a modern civil society.
 Calinger writes:

 To have the time and financial resources to establish his domestic reforms, Joseph II needed stability in foreign affairs.
 It is a well-tested maxim that war stops reform.
 Joseph's predatory foreign policy, however, joined with that of Catherine II, led to a war against the Ottoman Turks from 1787 to 1790.
 This war devastated his domestic economy.
 The next year the national debt soared to 22 million gulden, and in 1790 it reached 400 million.
 As food prices and taxes rose and a new conscription was implemented, the mood in Vienna turned ugly.
 Bread riots erupted after the bad harvest of 1788/89 and the emperor's popularity plummeted.

 Solomon writes that even "the morale of the cultural elite was severely eroded; fears of conscription led many aristocratic families to leave Vienna, and there were widespread feelings of disillusionment with Emperor Joseph, a sense that he had betrayed the promise of an enlightened reform movement."